uwcvis/cvis2025/_pages/registration.md

 Please select the type of your registration and submit the registration form in the link above.
-See [Call for papers](https://uwcvis.github.io/cvis2024/call-for-papers) for paper submission
+See [Call for papers](https://uwcvis.github.io/cvis2024/call-for-papers) for paper submission.

+**For any questions, please send an email to cvis.uw@gmail.com.**